 First, let’s all get on the same page.
 Running an ultramarathon is a really difficult thing to take on, so most races recommend you have a crew to support you along the way.
 The person or people who make up the crew meet their runner at some or all of the aid stations along the way.

 Your runner wants to spend as little time at the aid station as possible so they can get back on the course and finish the dang thing.
 The crew arrives at each aid station well ahead of their runner with a bin of supplies you’ve organized with them ahead of time and/or the drop bag they packed for that aid station.
-The aid stations at Outward Bound, Twin Lakes, and Winfield let the crew pick up a runner’s drop bag, which is a handy time-saver.
+The aid stations at Outward Bound and Twin Lakes let the crew pick up a runner’s drop bag, which is a handy time-saver.

 Once you get to the aid station, you set up shop and wait for your runner to arrive.
 Once they get in, you leap into action like a NASCAR pit crew and get them in and out as efficiently as possible.